 Consult Chemicals in curriculum activities for support in assessing the risks of chemicals used with/by students in curriculum activities.
-If a CARA record is required in OneSchool, a summary of chemicals, plant, equipment and/or materials used in the activity must be provided by entering directly onto the CARA record in OneSchool or by attaching a summary.
-Sample templates are provided on Chemicals in curriculum activities and Plant, equipment and materials in curriculum activities.
-Schools must maintain, store, transport and dispose of biological material appropriately (e.g. use Clinical and related waste guideline).
+V If a CARA record is required in OneSchool, a summary of chemicals, plant, equipment and/or materials used in the activity must be provided by entering directly onto the CARA record in OneSchool or by attaching a summary.
+Sample templates are provided on Chemicals in curriculum activities and Plant , equipment and materials in curriculum activities.
+V Schools must maintain, store, transport and dispose of biological material appropriately (e.g. use Clinical and related waste guideline).
 Such materials include but not limited to: live animals (e.g. worms, fish); biological material (e.g. specimens); wastes (e.g. paper towel, gloves); and used instruments (e.g. dissection boards, tongs).
-Participants must wear Personal protective equipment as relevant (e.g. enclosed footwear with thick soles, safety gloves, personal flotation device).
+V Participants must wear Personal protective equipment as relevant (e.g. enclosed footwear with thick soles, safety gloves, personal flotation device).
 Other personal protective equipment appropriate to the activity may include lab standard eye protection, appropriate face protection (e.g. mask to protect against airborne toxins, eye protection when casting during fishing).
-First aid equipment and consumables, as required.
+V First aid equipment and consumables, as required.
 All emergency equipment and processes (e.g. eye wash unit) must be functional.
 V Equipment and tools must be well-maintained, transported safely (e.g. using a protective cover) and stored appropriately.
 Conduct a visual inspection of equipment to identify damage and remove from use.
-Clean up equipment as necessary (e.g. dustpan, waste bags, spill kit, disinfectants).
-Detailed risk management guidelines for this activity are outlined in the Tinaroo EEC Standard Operating Procedures
+V Clean up equipment as necessary (e.g. dustpan, waste bags, spill kit, disinfectants).
+V All equipment has a scheduled service life and is tracked through a database from purchase to disposal.
+Additional controls are put in place when no vehicle access to a site.
+Detailed risk management guidelines for this activity are outlined in the Tinaroo EEC Standard Operating Procedures.